chrisguindon/chrisguindon.github.io/content/post/strengthening-supply-chain-security-in-open-vsx.md

 ---
 title: 'Strengthening supply-chain security in Open VSX'
-description: 'Open VSX Registry is introducing pre-publish security checks to strengthen extension supply chain security and protect publishers and users.'
+description: 'Learn how the Open VSX Registry is strengthening developer trust with new pre-publish security checks designed to protect the extension supply chain as the ecosystem grows.'
 author: Christopher Guindon
 date: '2026-01-27T10:00:00-04:00'
 draft: false